hackforla/food-oasis-la/_locations/chelis-produce.md

 title: Cheli’s Produce, Food Oasis Los Angeles
 uri: /pop-up-market/cheli-s-produce/
 ---
-0You can buy produce from this grocery truck, located on a residential street.
+You can buy produce from this grocery truck, located on a residential street.